CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ## Clamp at -O0 Optimization

 Let's start our journey by looking at some un-optimized code.
-When we compile using gcc w/o and optimization flags, it defaults to the -O0 optimization level which generates unoptimized code.
+When we compile using gcc without any optimization flags, it defaults to the -O0 optimization level which generates unoptimized code.
 Let's compare the results of a few different C++ implementations of our clamp function.

 All of these benchmarks were compiled using the following command: